martinellimauro/martinellimauro.github.io/_pages/talks.md

 title: "Recent and forthcoming talks"
 author_profile: true
 ---
+**Mannheim University** "Novel Data Sources, New Methods, and Computational Approaches for Understanding Discrimination and Bias."
+Invited speech, February 2025

 **UCPH** seminar.
-“Culture, cognition and group meaning-making in health decision.”
+“Culture, cognition and health decision.”
 Master degree in Sociology, University of Copenhagen.
-October 2024 (forthcoming)
+October 2024

 **ECSR** Conference.
 Regional and cross-national Prevalence of Racist attitudes in Europe.
 Evidence from Online Search Behavior.
 Barcelona, Sept.
 2024.